tyxynyjr/reading-books/core_java/CoreJava_+Java_20191222.md

 For strings, the hash codes are derived from their contents, for objects like `StringBuilder` it derives the hash code from the object’s memory address

+## Lambda Expressions

+* A lambda expression is all about giving someone a block of code, which was not easy before Java 8
+* It is and only can be a conversion to a functional interface
+* It is short, simple and much easier to read compared with the traditional way to implement the code inside an inner class
+* Form: `[(para1 [, para2 [, ...]])] -> [{statement1 [; statement2 [,...]]}]`
+* Parameter type and parentheses are optional, the result type must be deduced from context

+`functional interface` is an interface with a single abstract method defined, e.g.: `ActionListener` and `Comparator`, with which the lambdas are compatible.
+There are a number of very generic functional interfaces defined in `java.util.function`, of which `BiFunction<T, U, R>` and `Predicate<T>` are particularly useful.

+Method reference

+* `object::instanceMethod`: `this::equals`, `super::greet`
+* `Class::staticMethod`: `System.out::println`
+* `Class::instanceMethod`
+* Also constructor reference: `Person::new`, the specific constructor is called depending on the context

 ## Collections